bmerrick22/operating-systems-challenges/README.md

 ## Fractal
 This program was created to demonstrate the idea of threads and locks.
 Essentially, it creates a mandlebrot set using varying amounts of threads.
 This program uses the escape time algorithm.
 For each pixel in the image, it starts with the x and y position, and then computes a recurrence relation until it exceeds a fixed value or runs for max iterations.

+## Virtual Memory
+In this project, I built a simple but fully functional demand paged virtual memory.